Today’s Truth

 “You did?
 What happened to Oscar?” she asked.
 “Did you give him away or did he die?
 Do Guinea pigs go to heaven?”

 I was not expecting those questions and wished I had kept my Guinea pig history to myself.
-When we said our goodbyes, I realized that Harper, even at five-years-old, was worried about her little friend.
-She was anxious about Skittles’ future.
+When we said our goodbyes, I realized that Harper, even at five years old, was worried about her little friend.
+She was anxious about Skitter’s future.
 Goldie the goldfish had a short life, and well, do Guinea pigs live longer?

-It seemed such a small thing…what was going to happen to Skittles in the long run?
+It seemed such a small thing…what was going to happen to Skitters in the long run?
 And then I wondered if my anxious thoughts seem like small things to God.

 I worry about my son and then I remember that God has a host of angels surrounding him (Psalm 91:11-12).
 Protecting Steven is a small thing.

-I grow anxious about Covid and then I remember that all my days were numbered before there was even one of them (Psalm 139:16).
+I grow anxious about pandemics and then I remember that all my days were numbered before there was even one of them (Psalm 139:16).

 It is so easy to fall into the trap of worrying about world events, particularly wars and rumors of war we are hearing about in the news right now.
 The media shows us horrific details of bombed-out buildings and burned-out homes.
 People fleeing and parents weeping.